Nerd Nite talks are on the first Wednesday of every month!

 ————————

-Dr Jeanette McLeod is the Director of Maths Craft New Zealand, Senior Lecturer (Above the Bar) at the University of Canterbury, and Principal Investigator with Te Pūnaha Matatini.
-Beyond Maths Craft, Jeanette is a researcher in pure mathematics, specialising in graph theory, and an avid crafter.
-In recent years, Jeanette and her mathematician partner Phil Wilson (University of Canterbury and Te Pūnaha Matatini) have successfully woven Maths Craft into their research and teaching as part of their ongoing mission to integrate engagement and academia.
+Dr Phil Wilson is the Deputy Director of Maths Craft New Zealand, Senior Lecturer (Above the Bar) at the University of Canterbury, and Principal Investigator with Te Pūnaha Matatini.
+Beyond Maths Craft, Phil is a researcher in applied mathematics and the philosophy of science.
+In recent years, Phil and his mathematician partner Jeanette McLeod (Director of Maths Craft New Zealand, and mathematician at the University of Canterbury and Te Pūnaha Matatini) have successfully woven Maths Craft into their research and teaching as part of their ongoing mission to integrate engagement and academia.
 Their outreach efforts have been widely recognised, earning numerous awards, including the NZMS Gillian Thornley Award and the NZAS Cranwell Medal for science communication.